-Like most of our other miniatures we used a wooden tissue box to make the church.
-You should be able to find something similar at a craft store or you could use a shoe box that’s been sealed with outdoor mod podge.
+Like most of our miniature houses we used a wooden tissue box to make the church.
+You should be able to find something similar at a craft store or you could use a shoebox that’s been sealed with outdoor mod podge.

 The first thing we needed to do was change the look of the tissue box so we measured the sides and played around with some ideas until we were happy.
 A friend of ours cut the design out of hardboard for us and we stuck the new sides on using silicone glue.
 To make the a support beam for the top of the roof we drilled a hole on each side and inserted a wooden skewer.

 To make the actual roof we took a cardboard box cut to size.
 The hubby used the cardboard template to cut a proper roof from some hardboard.
 We hung the doors using two bent bits of wire.

 We stained the whole lot using a waterproof outdoor sealer and started gluing on small stones to give the church a rustic look.

 Sorry about the flash.
 It was really late when I took the pic but I wanted to show you these beautiful little windows I found in the scrapbook aisle at our local craft store.
 I used a silver Sharpie to color the inside of the windows so they would look more like glass.
 So pretty and delicate.
 If you can’t find something similar you can just draw the windows and then glue the stones around them.